RomanRudin/Russian-roulette/README.md

 # Russian-roulette
 Just a silly game

+Controls:
+Type "YES", if you agree to do something in the game
+That's it.

-I am not responsible if your pc dies because of it
+*I am not responsible for the consequences, which may lead you pc to death